Humacao Nature Reserve: Ecology

+The Pterocarpus forest and lagoon system within the reserve are managed as a strict nature reserve as categorized by the International Union for Conservation of Nature (IUCN).

 Recreation

 Although the reserve is relatively large in area, only 6 acres out of more than 3,000 are reserved for recreation and public use.
 In addition to hiking trails and picnic areas, there is kayaking and bike rentals on site.
 Fishing is allowed on designated areas.
 One of the most popular hiking trails lead to a hill called El Morrillo, which offers views of the reserve, Punta Santiago Beach, El Yunque, Cayo Santiago (popularly known as "Monkey Island") and the island of Vieques.